 The PRS will continue to grow, surpassing owner occupation as London’s dominant tenure

 Although the national political climate encourages owner occupation with Help to Buy and other tools, the cost of housing in London remains prohibitively expensive for a growing number of people.
-It is likely that more and more would-be owner occupiers will remain in the PRS.
+It’s likely that more and more would-be owner occupiers will remain in the PRS.

-The significant population growths between 2001 and 2011 were in inner London, increasing housing density considerably.
+The significant population growth between 2001 and 2011 was in inner London, considerably increasing housing density.
 As people continue to want to live in inner London boroughs, overcrowding will increase, as will the number of people living in Houses in Multiple Occupation (HMOs).

 Pressure on east London will continue to grow and shift outwards

-With so many people competing for PRS properties in inner London, and the likely number of social-renting households moving into the PRS due to the selling of council stock, there will be an even greater influx of people into outer London boroughs.
-Other issues dealt with in later chapters, such as affordability and quality of stock, all add to this geographic shift.
+With so many people competing for PRS properties in inner London, and social-renting households moving into the PRS due to the selling of council stock, there will be an even greater influx of people into outer London boroughs.
+Other issues dealt with in later posts, such as affordability and quality of stock, all add to this geographic shift.

 In a sense, this is part of London’s inevitable growth outwards, with an emphasis on the east due to its greater land opportunities.
 But it is not clear whether those boroughs particularly affected have been prepared for such a rapid influx of people.
-These levels of growth put huge pressures on a council’s resources, and in terms of housing, there is a strong need to both build new housing and ensure that both the physical state and management of the existing stock is adequate.
+These levels of growth put huge pressures on a council’s resources and, in terms of housing, there’s a strong need to both build new housing and ensure that both the physical state and management of the existing stock is adequate.

 This article has looked at the growth of the PRS in London and areas this growth has most affected.
-The next post will consider affordability issues.
+The next post will consider the housing stock itself.

-- GLA, SHLAA 2013 – identifying the development capacity of London by borough/sub-region, with greatest capacituy in the East.
+GLA, SHLAA 2013 – identifying the development capacity of London by borough/sub-region, with greatest capacity in the East.

 To compare tenures between years, we used the 2001-2011 census comparator tool, which has collated 2001 and 2011 statistics on key themes.
 We used the same table to compare changes to other tenures between 2001 and 2011.